Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

-RHHI offers adaptive, interactive exercises tailored to individual patient needs and the possibility to extend RAGT to a wider range of exercises without prior trajectory definition.
-Amato \textit{et al.} \cite{amato2024unidirectional} proposed and validated a system in which a therapist wearing an Inertial Measurement Unit (IMU)-based suit provides unidirectional haptic feedback to a patient in an exoskeleton during treadmill walking and obstacle avoidance.
-Koh \textit{et al.} \cite{koh2021exploiting} virtually connected a robotic manipulandum to a robotic arm physically attached to the paretic leg of post-stroke patients.
-This setup enables bidirectional interaction, allowing therapists to actively influence the patient's leg movements and demonstrating improved kinematics during training.
+{While these results are promising, one limitation of this approach is the need for multiple exoskeletons, which may restrict its practicality and scalability in clinical settings.
+To address such constraints, alternative designs have explored simplified or asymmetric coupling methods that reduce hardware complexity while maintaining interactive guidance.} Amato \textit{et al.} \cite{amato2024unidirectional} proposed and validated a system in which a therapist wearing an Inertial Measurement Unit (IMU)-based suit provides {unidirectional} haptic feedback to a patient in an exoskeleton during treadmill walking and obstacle avoidance.
+Koh \textit{et al.} \cite{koh2021exploiting} implemented a {cross-limb interaction} by virtually connecting a robotic manipulandum to a robotic arm physically attached to the paretic leg of post-stroke patients.
+This setup enables {bidirectional} interaction, allowing therapists to actively influence the patient's leg movements and demonstrating improved kinematics during training.

 Both approaches \cite{amato2024unidirectional, koh2021exploiting} support collaborative interaction and assist patients in forming internal movement models through therapist-guided feedback.
 While only Amato \textit{et al.} demonstrated obstacle avoidance, both systems have the potential to support a wider range of exercises.
 The main limitation lies in hardware constraints; for example, Koh \textit{et al.} use a grounded manipulator to assist the paretic leg, which may restrict its use in overground activities such as walking, stairs, or obstacles.
 Future developments could explore mobile manipulators to extend support beyond treadmill-based training (see Sec. \ref{sec:KeyConsideration} for future technical challenges).
 A key distinction between the two examples proposed is that the method by Amato \textit{et al.} uses a unidirectional connection---only the patient perceives haptic feedback---which lowers cost and setup time \cite{amato2024unidirectional} (see Sec.\ref{sec:open_research_questions}).
 Another difference is that the approach of Amato \textit{et al.} supports interaction with both patient limbs, while Koh \textit{et al.} focuses on a single limb.
 Koh \textit{et al.} tested their system with hemiparetic stroke patients, targeting the impaired limb, but adapting the method for other populations, such as those with SCI, would require further development \cite{koh2021exploiting}.